I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Conclusions

 \section{Conclusions}

-We have presented reproducible evidence for magnetic monopoles which appear to exist outside 4-D space-time.
-We conclude that the current method of experimental physics is flawed, because it limits observations to 4-D space time.
-Phenomena beyond 4-D space-time currently are rejected.
-The solution is to relax the criterion of objectivity, and recognise reproducible phenomena as being physically real.
-This is especially the case if there is a theory for that phenomenon.
+We have made the hypothesis that there may be phenomena which experiment can detect, but which are not completely objective, for example because they are not in normal 4-D space-time.
+Magnetic monopoles are an example of this, because they can only be detected under intense illumination, so that when the illumination is turned off, they cease to move as monopoles, and so do not seem to exist in their own right.
+However, if a phenomenon can be detected repeatedly (for example these magnetic monopoles), \textit{we suggest it should be considered physically real.}

-On this basis, magnetic monopoles have been observed which have the charge of Dirac monopoles ($\bar{g}$ = (3.27 $\pm$ 0.16) x 10$^{-8}$ gauss.cm$^{2}$ = 0.99 \textit{g}$_D$ with an accuracy of $\pm$5\%).
+Several experimenters have observed more than 1600 magnetic monopoles under intense illumination, so they are reproducible.
+They have determined that these monopoles have the charge predicted by Dirac ($\bar{g}$ = (3.27 $\pm$ 0.16) x 10$^{-8}$ gauss.cm$^{2}$ = 0.99 \textit{g}$_D$ with an accuracy of $\pm$5\%).
 Furthermore, this charge is quantised ($g = ng_D$ with n = 1 to 5).
-Therefore Dirac monopoles have been observed.
-However, whilst this phenomenon is not objective, and therefore outside 4-D space-time, nevertheless it is reproducible and therefore physically real.
+This rules out pseudo-particles (instantons) because they would not be quantised, and certainly not with the Dirac charge.

-We then combine the Brittin and Gamow effect and CIGR to make the photo-mirror hypothesis, namely that light lowers the entropy level and reverses the direction of time, thereby switching matter into mirror space-time of CIGR, where time flows from the future to the past.
-Therefore the photons of the intense illumination switch the ferromagnetic particles, via the photo-mirror hypothesis, into the mirror world space-time, where the magnetic monopoles are observed.
-In this way, the \textit{intense illumination reveals magnetic monopoles in mirror space-time.} In effect, under certain circumstances, light gives us a window into another world.
+To explain these monopoles, we combine the Brittin and Gamow effect and chronometric invariant general relativity (CIGR) to make the photo-mirror hypothesis, namely that light lowers the entropy level and reverses the direction of time, thereby switching space-time into mirror space-time of CIGR, where time is directed from the future to the past.
+Therefore the photons of the intense illumination switch the ferromagnetic particles, via the photo-mirror hypothesis, into the mirror world space-time state, where the magnetic monopoles exist and are observed.
+In this way, the \textit{intense illumination reveals magnetic monopoles in mirror space-time.}

-We conclude that observation of magnetic monopoles only in mirror space-time and dipoles only in normal 4-D space-time, provides a natural physical explanation for the infinite length of the Dirac string, and confirms this aspect of his theory.
-Furthermore, this is evidence for phenomena beyond 4-D space-time.
+We note that observation of magnetic monopoles only in mirror space-time and dipoles only in normal 4-D space-time, provides a natural physical explanation for the infinite length of the Dirac string, and confirms this aspect of his theory.
+We conclude that Dirac monopoles have been observed.